 The right tax system will fund government services that benefit citizens

-The right tax system is the NSTT and is a cash system that will create mass cash flow for citizens and ASOE.
+The right tax system will create the maximum cash flow for ASOE

 Spreading the tax burden over ASOE would be like citizens getting a raise.
 The structure of NSTT is different from an income tax as you only pay taxes when you make a purchase or receive a service.
 The NSTT in the first year of use would create more cash flow for the citizens and have the effect of the GDP to increase 10-15%.